 How does it work?

-Run either of the race routes in one go during September or October 2020, starting anywhere you like along the course (but of course we highly recommend finishing at a pub!)
+Run either of the race routes in one go by 1st November 2020, starting anywhere you like along the course (but of course we highly recommend finishing at a pub!)

 Send an email to email@example.com with the following info:

 - Your total elapsed time (not ‘moving’ time)

 - A link to evidence (Strava, Garmin, RideWithGPS, MapMyRun, etc)